Fluffy9/Gasless-Runner/README.md

 ## [Demo (Basic)](http://pupcakes.me:8084)

 ## Development setup
-Modify the variables in the .env file as necessary
+Modify the variables in the .env file as necessary and rename it to .env.local

 ```
 npm install